-- Don’t use the garbage disposal for a dumping ground of food waste, grease, oil, cleaners, paint or other solid items
+- Don't use the garbage disposal as a dumping ground for food waste, grease, oil, cleaners, paint or other solid items.

 - Do find a record of where your septic system and tank are located on your property.
 Knowing where the system is allows you to visually inspect it to see if it is overloaded and flooding your yard.